openchargemap/ocm-system/README.md

 ### About the project

-This project was first established in 2011 and it aims to crowdsource a high quality, well maintained open data set with the greatest breadth possible.
+OCM was first established in 2011 and aims to crowdsource a high quality, well maintained open data set with the greatest breadth possible.
 Our data set is a mixture of manually entered information and imported open data sources (such as government run registries and charging networks with an open data license).
 OCM provides data to drivers (via hundreds of apps and sites), as well to researchers, EV market analysts and government policy makers.

 The code in this repository represents the backend systems ([API](http://openchargemap.org/site/develop/), [Web Site](http://openchargemap.org) and server-side Import Processing) for the project.
 Server-side code is developed mostly in C#, currently building under Visual Studio 2017 Community Edition with .Net 4.5.
 Data is stored in SQL Server with an additional caching layer using MongoDB.